 A defined contribution retirement plan is a plan where you invest money that grows over time, like an IRA or 401(k).
 You are only entitled to the value of the account.

 A defined benefit plan is a plan where you may or may not invest money into the plan and you will receive a monthly amount at a certain age, like a pension.
 You may or may not be entitled to the value of the account in lieu of or in addition to monthly pension payments; depending upon the plan.

 The Arizona Supreme Court in the Johnson v.
-Johnson case presented a very good analysis of the ways the court may determine the community and separate property interests in these types of retirement accounts.
+Johnson case presented an excellent analysis of the ways the court may determine the community and separate property interests in these types of retirement accounts.

-The actual division of the accounts occurs by rolling out an amount into a separate account for the spouse receiving an interest in the retirement account, offsetting that spouse’s interest in the other spouse’s retirement account by awarding him or her more of some other asset, or by preparation of a special Order referred to as a Qualified Domestic Relations Order, which is an Order that directs the plan administrator as to how to divide the community property portion of the retirement account.
+The actual division of the accounts occurs by rolling out an amount into a separate account for the spouse receiving an interest in the retirement account.
+Alternatively, you can offset that spouse’s interest in the other spouse’s retirement account by awarding him or her more of some other asset.
+If you are splitting a retirement account, you will need to prepare a special Order referred to as a Qualified Domestic Relations Order, which is an Order that directs the plan administrator as to how to divide the community property portion of the retirement account.